 Difference between SAS vs SSD

 SAS is a serial drive interface based on Serial-Attached SCSI.
 SAS supports both SCSI and ATI.
 SAS is a performance over traditional SCSI.
 They are designed for high-performance enterprise purposes.
 It enables multiple devices of different sizes to connect with longer cables.
 Those cables can be hot-plugged.
 It is a point-to-point protocol moves data to and from computer storage devices.
-SSD is a drive technology like cd, DVD and it is a Solid-state drive (also known as flash drives).
-SSD data are stored on flash memory chips so the data can be retained without power.
+SSD is a drive technology like cd, DVD, and a Solid-state drive (also known as flash drives).
+SSD data are stored on flash memory chips, so the data can be retained without power.
 Basically, the same type of memory used in SD cards or non-volatile memory in mobile devices.

 What is SAS?